FRC1257/robotics-training/docs/frc/1-Basics/8-Elevator.md

     elevatorFollowerMotor.restoreFactoryDefaults();
     elevatorFollowerMotor.setIdleMode(IdleMode.kBrake);
     elevatorFollowerMotor.setSmartCurrentLimit(NEO_CURRENT_LIMIT);
-    elevatorFollowerMotor.follow(elevatorMotor, false);
+    elevatorFollowerMotor.follow(elevatorMotor, false); // following
 }
 ```

 Similar to the arm, the constructor is used to define the motor controller and set up parameters with it.
 Though one major difference is that there is a second motor that is also declared.

-#### First Motor

-1. The first line declares the motor controller.
-A motor controller has two parameters which are the ID and the `MotorType`.
-For this specific motor controller, the ID is set to a constant called `ELEVATOR_PRIMARY_ID` and the `MotorType` is set to brushless.
-This is because this motor controller is used to control a NEO motor which is brushless.

-2. `restoreFactoryDefaults()` wipes all settings on the motor controller to its defaults, ensuring that we know exactly what they are and that we can safely change what we want.
-If we didn't do this, the motor controller might have some of its values changed from default, and this could be very dangerous.

-3. The next line sets the idle mode of our motor to **brake** mode, which essentially means that the motor will try to stop itself from moving when we give it a command of `0`.

-4. Lastly, we set the current limit.
-If a motor experiences too much current for a sustained period of time it could get seriously damaged.
-This line of code is absolutely necessary to prevent that risk.
-The value of this current limit can change depending on what motors we are using, but for NEOs we generally use a value of about 80A.
-We store this as a constant in our `Constants.java` file.

-#### Follower Motor

-The first four lines are exactly the same.
+We do the same configuration as before on both of the motors (restoring factory defaults, configuring brake mode, current limits).

-The difference is the fifth line `elevatorFollowerMotor.follow(elevatorMotor, false);` This line makes it so that the `elevatorFollowerMotor` follows exactly what `elevatorMotor` does.
+The difference is the line `elevatorFollowerMotor.follow(elevatorMotor, false);` This sets up `elevatorFollowerMotor` as a follower of `elevatorMotor` meaning that it always mirrors the output of `elevatorMotor`.
 This is crucial because the purpose of the follower motor is to add more power to the system.
-To do so, the motors have to move exactly in sync and always receieve the commands or else they will fight against each other.
+To do so, the motors have to move exactly in sync and always receive the commands or else they will fight against each other.

+To ensure that this always happens, we can just set up `elevatorFollowerMotor` as a follower and never have to worry about it again.
+We can just give our commands to `elevatorMotor` and have that handle everything.

 The second parameter of the `follow()` function determines whether the motor is inverted with respect to the primary motor.
+If it is `false`, then the motors will be in exact sync (clockwise on one means clockwise on the other).
+On the other hand, if we set it to `true`, then they will go in opposite directions.

 Whether a motor is inverted or not completely depends on the robot layout and the configuration is completely different for each robot made.
-The original motor can also be inverted with the function `setInverted(true);`, which is pretty self explanatory.
-See our [Motors](frc/1-Basics/2-Motors.md) file for more details.

 > [!TIP]
 > We generally don't really worry about motor inversion when programming until we can actually see the mechanism and add in a few quick lines or do a bit of testing to see if the motors are moving in the desired direction.
 This is why it is essential when we are first testing the robot to move our mechanisms slowly and test one thing at a time in case we messed it up.